 Avon Heath Country Park has recently updated the play area plus there’s some really great trails, some short and others much longer.
-Maps can be found in the Visitor Centre and there’s a café and ice cream parlour too.
+Maps can be found in the visitor centre and there’s a café and ice cream parlour too.

 Amusement Arcades can be fun and affordable if you stick to the 2p machines.
-There are found at most seaside resorts with popular larger one’s at Bournemouth and Swanage Seafront, Poole Quay, Bowleaze Cove in Weymouth, West Bay and Lyme Regis.
+These are found at most seaside resorts with popular larger one’s at Bournemouth and Swanage Seafront, Poole Quay, Bowleaze Cove in Weymouth, West Bay and Lyme Regis.

 Redhill Park in Bournemouth has a lovely paddling pool for the summer months, a play area and café.
 Free parking can be found on many of the nearby roads.

 Tout Quarry Sculpture Park in Portland started as an abandoned stone quarry.
 The sculptures have been carved in situ and cover a large area with wonderful sea views.
 If you would like to read more about Tout Quarry, please see our Dorsetmums blog post.

 Halfway along the Rodwell Trail in Weymouth is Sandsfoot Castle which is set in beautiful formal gardens with stunning sea views.
 (Please note the Castle is currently closed off to the public to protect the ruins).

 Hengistbury Head in Bournemouth has a very good visitor centre with staff ready to tell you all about the wildlife and conservation in the area.
 Take a stroll down to Mudeford Spit or catch the land train and sit back to enjoy the views.

-There are several PYO Fruit Farms in Dorset or wait until August time and head off in search of blackberry bushes to make a wonderful pudding or banana and blackberry smoothies.
+There are several PYO Fruit Farms in Dorset or wait until late August time and head off in search of blackberry bushes to make a wonderful pudding or banana and blackberry smoothies.

 Tyneham Village was evacuated in 1943 during WWII when the area was needed for military training and has been deserted ever since.
 You can wander around the buildings and read the many information boards about life back then.
 If you have enough time and energy then you can also walk down to Worborrow Bay from here.
 Please note that access to the village will be closed on certain days when firing on the ranges takes place.
-Opening dates and times can be found on the Dorset County Council Website.
+Opening dates and times can be found on the Dorset County Council.

-There are parking charges at Lulworth Cove and the walk from here to Durdle Door is tough, but worth it for the views.
+There are parking charges at Lulworth Cove and the walk from here to Durdle Door is tough but worth it for the views.
 There is also a very interesting visitor centre filled with displays, animations and films which tells the story of the Jurassic Coast.

 Gulliver’s Farm Shop in West Moors has a lovely enclosed garden with a children’s tractor play area, playhouse and mud kitchen.
 Wander the shop for local produce and enjoy the café serving fresh home baked cakes.